 - There is naturally a larger selection of children to choose from with a national agency, as well as shorter wait times.

-- Adoption costs tend to be more expensive due to their overhead of having employees spread out all over the US, which differs from local state agencies with less employees.
+- Adoption costs tend to be more expensive due to the overhead of having employees spread out all over the US, which differs from local state agencies with fewer employees.

 International Adoption Agencies